michael105/slterm/src/slterm.1.rst

 (2020-2025) Michael (misc147), www.github.com/michael105

-The code is based on st, the suckless terminal emulator, fetched from git 1.1.2020, which was based on code from Aurelien Aptel.
+The code is based on st, the suckless terminal emulator, fetched from git 1.1.2020, which was originally written by Aurelien Aptel.

 The included patches to st had been provided by: